jcashell1989/jcashell1989/README.md

 ### How I work

 Agent-native.
-Claude Code, Codex, Pi, and Hermes Agent are in the loop daily;
+Claude Code, Cursor, Pi, and Hermes Agent are in the loop daily;
 my job is increasingly writing tickets, reviewing diffs, and calibrating how much to trust the machines.
 Corylus exists because I got tired of being the manual step.

 ### Interests

-Urbanism · decarbonization · mental health · music · geospatial everything
+Urbanism · decarbonization · ttRPGs · music · geospatial everything

 ### Toolbox